 These scenes of area life are considered the largest known indoor mural.
 The building walls are a hand-painted diorama recreating downtown Spencer near Arnolds Park, Iowa, circa 1950.

 Address: 1619 260th Avenue, Spirit Lake, IA 51360

 Elinor Bedell State Park sits on the east shore of East Okoboji Lake near The Narrows Point and Arthur Heights.
 It boasts a sprawling, unspoiled 80-acre area popular for camping and fishing.
-There is an impressive 120-person picnicking pavilion and a playground with spectacular water views.
+An impressive 120-person picnicking pavilion and a playground with spectacular water views exist.

 There is a walking trail with interactive lessons about the Native Americans, area wildlife, and a peaceful small-step waterfall.
 Elinor Bedell State Park is the perfect place for a peaceful weekend getaway.

 Just over the Hiawatha Pioneer Trail, from Elinor Bedell State Park, is the popular Memorial Park.
 This 10-acre green space sits on the western bank of the northeasterly shores of East Lake Okoboji.
 Memorial Park is easily accessible for a day with the family for a fun picnic.
 It features a splash pad, hiking trails, fishing piers, and a horseshoe court.
 And you can watch the kids on the playground equipment while you keep an eye on the grill.